berthelemy/nestledinbrittany/_posts/2022-11-13-chappelle-st-barbe-le-faouet.md

 The 15th century Chappelle Saint-Barbe is in a stunning location on the side of a steep valley near the small town of Le Faouêt.

 During the day, the ancient bar on the plateau above the chapel is open for drinks, ice creams and souvenirs.

+From the car park on the plateau, there are plenty of walks through the woodland and along the river.